openstack-archive/rack/tools/setup/README.md

 We will create a virtual network for `rack-api` VM.
 Please create a virtual network which satisfies following conditions.

-- attached to a virtual router which connects to the Internet
+* attached to a virtual router which connects to the Internet
+* registered valid DNS servers

 #### 3.3.
 Create a security group